 Few scientists will ever forget the first time they presented their research at a conference.
 Thanks to the Neil Segil Stem Cell Travel Scholarships, three USC Stem Cell undergraduate researchers recently experienced …

-Two of the genes—Gsta4 in red and Cyp4a14 in green—that are more active in female mouse kidneys (blue) (Image by Jing Liu/McMahon Lab)
+Two of the genes—Gsta4 in red and Cyp4a14 in green—that are more active in female mouse kidneys (blue) (Image by Jing Liu/McMahon Lab); featured image for Why are male kidneys more vulnerable to disease than female kidneys?
+USC Stem Cell-led mouse study points to testosterone.

 Why are male kidneys more vulnerable to disease than female kidneys?
 USC Stem Cell-led mouse study points to testosterone.